hgbritten/reading-notes/README.md

-# This is my site.
+# Growth as a Mindset

 ## I want to keep myself in a growth mindset
 - I can stay positive